coravacav/readthis/content/pinned/why-rust-is-good.md

 +++
-title = 'Why Rust Is Good'
+title = 'Why rust is good'
-description = 'A list of reasons why Rust is a good programming language' date = 2024-02-04
+description = 'A list of reasons why rust is a good programming language' date = 2024-02-04
 +++